GHASS19/Customer-Churn/README.md

 **High Correlation**

-a. .96, Age & Age Group. five different groups and five ages in this database.
+- .96, Age & Age Group. five different groups and five ages in this database.

-b. .95, Seconds of Use & Frequency of use.
+- .95, Seconds of Use & Frequency of use.
 This makes sense as more calls and seconds of calls go hand in hand.

 c. .92, Customer Value & Frequency of SMS.
 This was the most interesting correlation.
 As the company values customers who use text messages.